-- Options for the customer service representatives to input orders through backend which is a huge advantage to reduce scope for manual errors if a bi-directional sync between Magento and ERP is made
+- Options for the customer service representatives to input orders through backend which is a huge advantage to reducing the scope for manual errors if bi-directional sync between Magento and ERP is made

 - Customized coupons

-The clear advantage Magento has over Demandware is the amount of features available to ecommerce players without being too costly and taking a toll on their economics.
+The clear advantage Magento has over Demandware is the number of features available to e-commerce players without being too costly and taking a toll on their economies.

 Agencies and Developers

 Demandware: There are not many agencies, who can work on Demandware, and even the number of developers who can work on Demandware software is particularly less.
-The number of websites on Demandware platform are 49,994 and the agencies which work on Demandware charge exorbitant prices.
+The number of websites on the Demandware platform is 49,994 and the agencies which work on Demandware charge exorbitant prices.

 Magento: This is the segment where Magento beats Demandware hollow.
-The number of websites that run on Magento platform hover at the number 356,123, and boasts a strong agency and developer community.
+The number of websites that run on Magento platform hovers at the number 356,123 and boasts a strong agency and developer community.
 Magento is available in both the free and the paid enterprise version even the experienced agencies that work on Magento quote prices which are far economical compared to its pricier counterpart.

-Demadware: Given the amount of features being offered by ecommerce platforms pricing would definitely be perceived as a deal clincher for small and mid-size enterprises.
-Demandware charges ecommerce businesses a license fee and a commission from the sale made via the platform.
+Demandware: Given the number of features being offered by e-commerce platforms pricing would definitely be perceived as a deal clincher for small and mid-size enterprises.
+Demandware charges e-commerce businesses a license fee and a commission from the sale made via the platform.

-We are a Magento Silver Solution Partner who possess the niche expertise of offering end to end eCommerce services right from inception of the design, development of the store to integrating the store with most popular backend ERP systems like MS Dynamics NAV, AX, GP, SAP B1 and SAGE 100.
+We are a Magento Silver Solution Partner who possesses the niche expertise of offering end to end eCommerce services right from the inception of the design, development of the store to integrate the store with most popular backend ERP systems like MS Dynamics NAV, AX, GP, SAP B1 and SAGE 100.